vlovgr/ciris/docs/src/main/tut/index.md

 )
 ```

-and make sure to replace `%%` with `%%%` if you are using Scala.js.
+Make sure to replace `%%` with `%%%` if you are using Scala.js.
-For changes between versions, please refer to the [release notes](https://github.com/vlovgr/ciris/releases).
+For changes between versions, please see the [release notes](https://github.com/vlovgr/ciris/releases).

 The only required module is `ciris-core`, the rest are optional library integrations.
+For an explanation of how to use the modules, see the [Modules Overview](https://cir.is/docs/modules) section.

 - The `ciris-enumeratum` module allows loading [enumeratum][enumeratum] enumerations.
 - The `ciris-generic` module allows loading more types with [shapeless][shapeless].
 - The `ciris-refined` module allows loading [refined][refined] refinement types.
 - The `ciris-squants` module allows loading [squants][squants] data types.

-The [Modules Overview](https://cir.is/docs/modules) section explains how to use these modules.

 If you're using `ciris-generic` with Scala 2.10, you'll need to include the [Macro Paradise](http://docs.scala-lang.org/overviews/macros/paradise.html) compiler plugin.